msf4-0/ERPNext-Frepple-Integration/README.md

 </a>

 ## Frepple
 Frepple Custom App built based on Frepple Advance Planning and Scheduling software.
-Frepple Advance Planning and Scheduling Software integration with ERPNext.
+It was built to integrate with ERPNext.

 ## Prerequisite
-Installed the Frepple and successfully launched it on the localhost.
+1. Installed the Frepple and successfully launched it on the localhost.
+2. Installed the ERPNext and successfully launched it on the localhost.

 ## The App Contains
+1. Export data from ERPNext to Frepple by a few button click.
+2. Generate the plan in Frepple custom app itself, with the flexibility to change the plan constraint.
+3. Import the manufacturing order and purchase order from Frepple to ERPNext.
+4. Embed Frepple page into ERPNext using iframe.
+User is able to create the iframe page via `Frepple Custom Page`.
+5. Generate the work order and purchase order in ERPNext based on the result from Frepple.
+6. Sync the status of work order and purchase order between ERPNext and Frepple.

 #### License
 MIT
 =======